gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 This code creates Gatsby nodes that are queryable in a site.
 The following bullets break down what is happening in the code:

-- you implemented Gatsby's [`sourceNodes` API](/docs/node-apis/#sourceNodes) which Gatsby will run as part of its bootstrap process, and pulled out some Gatsby helpers (like `createContentDigest` and `createNodeId`) to facilitate creating nodes
+- You implemented Gatsby's [`sourceNodes` API](/docs/node-apis/#sourceNodes), which Gatsby will run as part of its bootstrap process, and pulled out some Gatsby helpers (like `createContentDigest` and `createNodeId`) to facilitate creating nodes.
-- you provided the required fields for the node like creating a node ID and a content digest (which Gatsby uses to track dirty nodes—or nodes that have changed), the content digest should include the whole content of the item (`post` in this case)
+- You provided the required fields for the node like creating a node ID and a content digest (which Gatsby uses to track dirty nodes—or nodes that have changed).
+The content digest should include the whole content of the item (`post`, in this case).
-- then you stored some data in an array and looped through it, calling `createNode` on each post in the array
+- Then you stored some data in an array and looped through it, calling `createNode` on each post in the array.

 If you run the `example-site` with `gatsby develop`, you can now open up `http://localhost:8000/___graphql` and query your posts with this query: